Kemar Roofe: Rangers

+Derby County

+After eight months as a free agent, Roofe joined Derby County of the Championship on a contract until the end of the 2024–25 season.
+On 22 February 2025, Roofe made his debut for Derby County as a stoppage time substitute for David Ozoh in a 0–1 defeat to Millwall.
+A hamstring injury picked up in March restricted his appearances for Derby, as he made just three appearances for the club as a late substitute, totaling around 10 minutes in game time.
+He remained at the club during the following summer as the club assessed his injury before deciding on whether to offer him a contract.

+Walsall

+On 14 November 2025, Roofe signed for his hometown club Walsall on a short-term contract that would initially last until the following January.

 International career

-Roofe is eligible to represent the England and Jamaica national sides, the latter because of his Jamaican heritage.
+Roofe was eligible to represent the England and Jamaica national sides, the latter because of his Jamaican heritage.

 In June 2019, Roofe received an invitation to play for the Jamaica national side for the CONCACAF Gold Cup in July 2019.

 In March 2021, Jamaica again approached Roofe for inclusion in the team's squad for the 2022 World Cup qualifiers.
 This time Roofe expressed his interest, stating "who wouldn't want to go to a World Cup?" and revealing he was already in the process of applying for a Jamaican passport in order to play for the nation.
 He debuted with Jamaica in a 3–0 2022 FIFA World Cup qualification loss to Panama on 5 September 2021.
-The next month on October 13 Roofe scored his first goal for Jamaica, netting the opener against Honduras in an eventual 2-0 victory.
+The next month, on 13 October, Roofe scored his first goal for Jamaica, netting the opener against Honduras in an eventual 2–0 victory.

 Personal life

-Roofe is the cousin of R&B & pop singer Jorja Smith.
+Roofe is the cousin of R&B and pop singer Jorja Smith.
 He also helps his brother, Alex, design and make garments for their clothing range, Custom Rare.

 Appearances on television

-In August 2019, Roofe was one of the main stars of Leeds United documentary 'Take Us Home', documenting the 2018–19 season on Amazon Prime featuring in several episodes.
+In August 2019, Roofe was one of the main stars of Leeds United documentary Take Us Home, documenting the 2018–19 season on Amazon Prime featuring in several episodes.
 The documentary was narrated by Academy Award winning actor and Leeds United fan Russell Crowe.